Role

 ✅

-Mapped workflows to real user behavior, not tool structure
+Mapped workflows to user behavior, not toolsets

-As a newly developed tool for MetaSim, the VRS Webplayer allowed us to get stakeholder buy-in on new features without disrupting existing workflows.
+Designing the VRS Webplayer allowed us to get stakeholder buy-in on new features without disrupting existing workflows.

 The success of the VRS Web Player design led to the adoption of its UX patterns across the broader MetaSim platform.